tommyv92/b/README.md

 	4. Create a new Slash Command paying attention to the following points:

-	   - In the URL field type your Jenkins URL follow by "webhook/" (E.g. http://YOUR_JENKINS_URL/webhook/)
+	   - In the "URL" field type your Jenkins URL follow by "webhook/" (E.g. http://YOUR_JENKINS_URL/webhook/)

-	   - Leave the Method field set to POST
+	   - Leave the "Method" field set to POST

-	   - Copy the Token value
+	   - Copy the "Token" value

 <img src="extras/commandSettings1.png">